aoloe/scribus-script-repository/script-download/README.md

-this script will be created during
+This script will be created during

 http://www.coactivate.org/projects/zurich-sprint/project-home

 # plans

-since the new scripter currently does not run, i'll be creating python / pyqt program that will be listing and downloading scripts from the same github repository mentioned above.
+Since the new scripter currently does not run, i'll be creating python / pyqt program that will be listing and downloading scripts from the same github repository mentioned above.

-it should be easy to get that script to run inside of scribus, once scribus itself will be ready.
+It should be easy to get that script to run inside of scribus, once scribus itself will be ready.

-the plan is to:
+The plan is to:

 - define a metadata file for each script (directory) and (possibly) one for the full repository
 - define and create dialogs for managing the (list of ) repository(ies) and the local storage.